 All this “cemented the dominance of its search engine,” said EC Commissioner Margrethe Vestager, and “denied rivals the chance to innovate and compete on the merits.”
 Google makes its money through ads, and a lot of crucial data comes from search.
 Google has 90 days to stop these practices deemed illegal by the EC, or face a daily fine of five percent of Alphabet’s annual turnover.
 Alphabet is Google’s parent company.

 While Android is technically open source and anyone can use it, it’s only the Android Open Source Project (AOSP) that’s truly free.
-To install Android with Google Play and other Google apps, there are rules to be followed, and acceptance by Google.
+To install Android with Google Play and other Google apps, there are rules to be followed, and acceptance by Google to be secured.

 The EC’s plan is to put an end to this, but it’s leaving it in Google’s hands to work out how.
 “It’s Google’s sole responsibility to ensure compliance,” it writes, and adds the decision is not made to, “prevent Google from putting in place a reasonable, fair, and objective system,” that stops Android from functioning, or Google services from operating.
 Like Braveheart, the EC has painted itself blue and is shouting, “freedom!”
 At Google, the doors to Android have got to open a little wider.

 Poor Google, right?
 Told what to do by the evil commissioner.
-Turn to the reaction from competitors, and you’ll begin to understand why it’s Google and Google alone that will be most upset by the decision.
+Turn to the reaction from competitors, and you’ll begin to understand why at first, it was Google and Google alone that was most upset by the decision.

 “We welcome the EU cracking down on Google’s anti-competitive search behavior. “